Xujun-XJTU/xujun-xjtu.github.io/_portfolio/portfolio-02.md

 The series not only emphasizes the delicious aspects of Chinese cuisine but also delves into themes of heritage, community, and the stories of the people who create these remarkable ."

-Link: "You can watch Amazing China on YouTube: [Eat China](https://www.youtube.com/watch?v=oHCBgAcfVKE&list=PL92YWp8gq03EEMA-3qAvL2MiOyK1SmRDx)"
+Link: "You can watch Eat China on YouTube: [Eat China](https://www.youtube.com/watch?v=oHCBgAcfVKE&list=PL92YWp8gq03EEMA-3qAvL2MiOyK1SmRDx)"